dranger003/llama.cpp-dotnet/README.md

 ### Demo

+This shows `LlamaCppWeb.exe` hosting on the left and four `LlamaCppCli.exe` running in parallel on the right.

 ![demo](https://github.com/dranger003/llama.cpp-dotnet/assets/1760549/ad560ac5-31ca-4cf0-93a5-a1a6ccf9b446)

 ### Description

-Minimal C# bindings for llama.cpp including a .NET core library, API server/client and samples.
+High performance minimal C# bindings for llama.cpp including a .NET core library, API server/client and samples.

 ### Quick Start